What is Premises Liability? How Do I Prove My Case?

-Slip-and-fall accidents can lead to broken bones, traumatic brain injuries, facial damage, scarring, back pain or even paralysis.
+Slip-and-fall accidents can lead to broken bones, traumatic head and brain injuries, facial damage, scarring, back pain or even paralysis.
 If you have fallen down on someone else’s property due to its condition, make sure to take the right steps to protect your rights.

 - Don’t give a statement right away to the owner’s insurance agent or company.
 If you say anything that minimizes your claim, they could later try to use it against you in court or claim that you were to blame for the fall.

 - Don’t just brush it off.
 Go to the doctor or the hospital to get checked out after a slip and fall.
 If your injuries only appear later, the insurance companies may try to say that something else caused them.

 - Follow your doctor’s orders.
 If your condition worsens, you’ll need to show that you followed medical advice to improve your health.
 If you avoid a doctor’s advice, the other side may accuse you of not being really hurt.